NotMephisto/colorshell/README.md

 (I'll create a more detailed guide for that soon)

 ## ⚙️ Installation
-See the Installation Guide on [Wiki/Installation]. (needs updates, shell was just launched)
+See the Installation Guide on [Wiki/Installation].

 ## 🎉 Tools
 - Browser: [Zen Browser]